dienthaipham103/Enhanced_Appscanner/README.md

 For testing, there is a dataset including mobile traffic chunks (in 5 minutes) of 101 apps.
 Each app has about 100-300 traffic chunks to test.

-The dataset are saved in 2 folders appscanner_models and test.
+The dataset is saved in 2 folders appscanner_models and test.